 Green Bean Casserole with Bacon… yeah, you heard us right.
 Bacon in green bean casserole!
 Be prepared to be wowed as you bite into this classic Thanksgiving side dish and notice the unmistakeable smoky and savory bacon flavors throughout.
 Serve it alongside our other favorite Thanksgiving side dishes to feed your holiday crew.

 The Best Green Bean Casserole With Bacon

 Just when you thought that Thanksgiving dinner couldn’t get any better, we got creative and whipped up a mouthwatering green bean casserole with bacon recipe.
-Now we know what you’re thinking.
+Now, we know what you’re thinking.
 If it’s not broke, don’t fix it.
-We have the classic green bean casserole recipe for you.
+We have the classic dairy free green bean casserole recipe for you and we even have an Easy Green Bean Casserole if you are in a pinch.
 But we tested this elevated recipe with our own loved ones and have since been asked numerous times for our recipe for green bean casserole with bacon, which is a true sign that this one is a hit.

 What You Will Need

 - fresh green beans – There are a lot of bean varieties out there, so make sure you select string beans or snap beans that have a bright green color.

 - thick cut bacon – Meaty, juicy, and smokey, this is the secret ingredient, folks.